 Whereas breath and urine tests can be a little more straightforward—although not necessarily without their own occasional flaws—in the collection and storage of samples, blood tests are much more complex.
 This is precisely why Iowa law mandates specific medical professionals perform these tests.

-If you had your blood drawn when you were arrested for OWI in the greater Des Moines area, an experienced lawyer can thoroughly review how this test was handled and identify any one of a number of common errors that could possibly result in the test results being inadmissible evidence in court.
+If you had your blood drawn when you were arrested for OWI in the greater Des Moines area, an experienced lawyer can thoroughly review how this test was handled and identify any one of several common errors that could possibly result in the test results being inadmissible evidence in court.
 Some of the most common types of errors in blood tests include, but are not limited to:

 - Sample taken without consent, warrant, or other legal authorization